Welcome to the new Navitent!

 Will you add a new activity to your week in order to get your mind off food and onto something that inspires you and others?

-* Hospital, hospice or long-term care visitation
+* Visit patients in the hospital, hospice or long-term care

 * Mentor a youth in your area

-* Take time to talk to a young person each afternoon or evening whose parents are divorced or widowed
+* Take time to talk to a young person each afternoon or evening whose parents are divorced or widowed or are going through a rough time

 * Hold babies in the NICU to give a nurse a break